Sati (practice): Early British policy

 The first official British response to sati was in 1680 when the Agent of Madras Streynsham Master intervened and prohibited the burning of a Hindu widow in Madras Presidency.
 Attempts to limit or ban the practice had been made by individual British officers, but without the backing of the East India Company.
 This is because it followed a policy of non-interference in Hindu religious affairs and there was no legislation or ban against Sati.
 The first formal British ban was imposed in 1798, in the city of Calcutta only.
 The practice continued in surrounding regions.
 In the beginning of the 19th century, the evangelical church in Britain, and its members in India, started campaigns against sati.
 This activism came about during a period when British missionaries in India began focusing on promoting and establishing Christian educational systems as a distinctive contribution of theirs to the missionary enterprise as a whole.
 Leaders of these campaigns included William Carey and William Wilberforce.
 These movements put pressure on the company to ban the act.
 William Carey, and the other missionaries at Serampore conducted in 1803–04 a census on cases of sati for a region within a 30-mile radius of Calcutta, finding more than 300 such cases there.
 The missionaries also approached Hindu theologians, who opined that the practice was encouraged, rather than enjoined by the Hindu scriptures.

 Serampore was a Danish colony, rather than British, and the reason why Carey started his mission in Danish India, rather than in British territories, was because the East India Company did not accept Christian missionary activity within their domains.
-In 1813, when the Company's Charter came up for renewal William Wilberforce, drawing on the statistics on sati collected by Carey and the other Serampore missionaries and mobilising public opinion against suttee, successfully ensured the passage of a Bill in Parliament legalising missionary activities in Indias, with a view to ending the practice through the religious transformation of Indian society.
+In 1813, when the Company's Charter came up for renewal William Wilberforce, drawing on the statistics on sati collected by Carey and the other Serampore missionaries and mobilising public opinion against suttee, successfully ensured the passage of a Bill in Parliament legalising missionary activities in India, with a view to ending the practice through the religious transformation of Indian society.
 He stated in his address to the House of Commons: Let us endeavour to strike our roots into the soil by the gradual introduction and establishment of our own principles and opinions; of our laws, institutions and manners; above all, as the source of every other improvement, of our religion and consequently of our moralsElijah Hoole in his book Personal Narrative of a Mission to the South of India, from 1820 to 1828 reports an instance of Sati at Bangalore, which he did not personally witness.
 Another missionary, Mr. England, reports witnessing Sati in the Bangalore Civil and Military Station on 9 June 1826.
 However, these practices were very rare after the Government of Madras cracked down on the practice from the early 1800s (p.
 82).

 The British authorities within the Bengal Presidency started systematically to collect data on the practice in 1815.